Juslima/python-api-challenge/README.md

 Overall, these linear regression plots demonstrate the general relationship between temperature and latitude in the two hemispheres.
 They confirm that as we move away from the equator, temperatures tend to decrease in the Northern Hemisphere and increase in the Southern Hemisphere.

-# Humidity vs. Latitude Linear Regression Plot
+# Humidity vs. Latitude Linear Regression Plot:
 The linear regression plots show the relationship between humidity and latitude in the Northern Hemisphere and Southern Hemisphere.

 In the Northern Hemisphere, there is a very weak negative linear relationship between humidity and latitude.
 The r-value of -0.057 indicates a nearly negligible correlation.
 This suggests that there is no consistent trend between humidity and latitude in the Northern Hemisphere.